 A list of countries and territories that can be visited visa-free with Australian passport can be found here.

 Australian citizens also receive student loans and reduced fees for eligible courses in Australia.
 Among such loans is the HECS‑HELP loan scheme.

 HECS‑HELP is a loan scheme for eligible students who are enrolled in Commonwealth supported places.
 This can support them to pay their student contribution amounts.
-However, it cannot be used for additional study cost like accommodation or text books.
+However, it cannot be used for additional study costs like accommodation or textbooks.

 If you are an Australian citizen and if your university reasonably expects that you will undertake at least some of your course of study in Australia, then you will meet the residency requirements for HECS-HELP assistance.